The MGA With An Attitude

 The photo above is from the UK magazine “The Motor” of the 16th.
 July 1958.
 It is a factory demonstrator car.
 This shows that the requirement for shims was known to the factory when the first cars went on sale, and it appears that approximately 500 mounting boxes had already been manufactured.
 Subsequent procurement orders for the mounting boxes had the design altered to lower the brake master cylinder.
 At the same time the curve in the side of the mounting box was increased to give better access to the hydraulic pipe fitting, particularly on right hand drive cars.

 These shims can be made if required.
-They were originally made from aluminium.
-They are oval in shape with a top to bottom measurement of 3.000” and a side to side measurement of 2.125”.
+See drawing below.
+They are oval in shape with a top to bottom measurement of 3.000" and a side to side measurement of 2.125".
 They have a straight taper top to bottom with a thick edge of 0.223” and a thin edge of 0.067”.
 The holes in the shim can be made using the mounting box reinforcing plate as a template.
-The holes are centralised in the oval, horizontally and vertically.
+The holes are centralized in the oval, horizontally and vertically.

 Note: If any shims were fitted, in error, between the clutch master cylinder and the mounting box and are removed, the free play of the pushrod for the clutch master cylinder must be checked.
 Refer to “Adjustment” in the clutch Section E of the Workshop Manual.
 If any shims between the brake master cylinder and the mounting box are removed, added, or changed in orientation, the free play of the pushrod for the brake master cylinder must be checked.
 Refer to “Adjusting the brake pedal” in Section M of the Workshop Manual.